miekg/pgo/cmd/pgoctl/pgoctl.1.md

 ## Description

 pgoctl is an utility to inspect and control pgod(8) remotely.
+The exit status from the podman-compose is reflected in the exist status of pgoctl.

 There are only a few options: